Kentucky Trivia ● Kentucky Tweets

-October 14, 1803, Lewis arrives at Clarksville, across the Ohio River from present-day Louisville, and soon meets up with William Clark.
-Clark’s African-American slave York and nine men from Kentucky are added to the party.
-This date is considered the start of their great exploration west.
+October 14, 1803, Lewis arrived at Clarksville, across the Ohio River from present-day Louisville, and soon met up with William Clark.
+Clark’s African-American slave York and nine men from Kentucky joined the party.
+This date is considered the start of their great exploration West.

-October 14, 1816, George Madison, Kentucky’s sixth governor, became the first Kentucky governor to die in office.
-In ill health, Madison was overwhelmingly elected in August in part due to his distinctive service in three wars.
-Madison traveled to Blue Lick Springs, at the time in Bourbon County, for his health soon after the election, but was too weak to return to Frankfort for the inauguration or his duties as governor.
-Madison took the oath of office on September 5, 1816, at the springs, where he also passed, forty days later.
+October 14, 1816, George Madison, Kentucky’s 6th governor, became the 1st Kentucky governor to die in office.
+In ill health, Kentuckians overwhelmingly elected him in part due to his distinctive service in three wars.
+Madison traveled to Blue Lick Springs, at the time in Bourbon County, for his health soon after the election, but became too weak to return to Frankfort for the inauguration.
+Madison took the oath of office on September 5th, at the springs, where he also passed, forty days later.

-October 14, 1939, Constable Thomas Walton Centers, Breathitt County Constable’s Office, was shot and killed while attempting to keep the peace during an argument between two men who were playing cards in Clayhole.
+October 14, 1939, Constable Thomas Walton Centers, Breathitt County Constable’s Office, died from a gunshot while attempting to keep the peace during an argument between two men who were playing cards in Clayhole.